Strand PHIL.II Philanthropy and Civil Society

 - harmful lies that help no one

-After rating all the lies, discuss student impressions of the activity.
-Ask the class, "Was there whole class consensus on the worst two and the least harmful two?" and "Why do we have the same or different responses on some of these?"
+After rating all the lies, discuss their experiences of the activity.
+"Was there a consensus on the most harmful two types of lies and the least harmful two?" and "Why do we have the same or different responses on some of these?"